Home » Remote Jobs » How to Write Your Resume for Remote Jobs in 2025

 Darren Cronian, the author of this guide, has spent nine years securing remote jobs and building a successful freelancing business.
 His goal is to help people find remote work.
 Read more >

-Thinking back to my first resume, it was appalling, and It is not surprising it took me six months to acquire a remote job.
-From my mistakes, it’s time to share how to write your resume for remote jobs.
+Thinking back to my first resume, it was appalling.
+It is not surprising that it took me six months to acquire a remote job.
+From my mistakes, it’s time to share how to write a resume for remote jobs.

 You had to learn from your mistakes because six years ago, there were no remote job coaches or anyone to guide you in the right direction.
-You’re reading this, so today, you will learn how to write your perfect resume.
+You’re reading this, so you will learn how to write your perfect resume today.

-This is mentioned further in the article but to stress the point: go for quality over quantity, when it comes applying for remote jobs.
+This is mentioned further in the article, but to stress the point, go for quality over quantity when it comes to applying for remote jobs.

 How to Write Your Resume for Remote Jobs in 2021